Mixed-State Topological Order under Coherent Noise: Random Rotation Noise

-The random rotation noise Eq.~\eqref{RandRotQC} is in general coherent and not stochastic.
-However, Eq.~\eqref{RandRotQC} reduces to the stochastic $\vec{n} \cdot \vec{\sigma}$ noise with probability $p = \int_{\varphi_e} g(\varphi_e) \sin^2 \varphi_e$ for special cases with even angle distributions, i.e., $g(\varphi_e) = g(-\varphi_e)$ (see Appendix~\ref{App:ReducStoNoise} for a proof).
-Therefore, Eq.~\eqref{RandRotQC} includes previously studied incoherent Pauli noises, e.g., bit-flip and phase-flip noise, as special cases.
-See Fig.~\ref{fig:Noise_Distn_Relation}(a) for a summary of the properties of the random rotation noise according to its angle distribution $g(\varphi_e)$ and rotation axis $\vec{n}$.
+In general, the random rotation noise Eq.~\eqref{RandRotQC} is coherent and not stochastic.
+However, when the distribution is even [i.e., $g(\varphi_e) = g(-\varphi_e)$], Eq.~\eqref{RandRotQC} reduces to stochastic $\vec{n} \cdot \vec{\sigma}$ noise with an error rate $p = \int_{\varphi_e} g(\varphi_e) \sin^2 \varphi_e$ (see Appendix~\ref{App:ReducStoNoise} for a proof).
+Thus, Eq.~\eqref{RandRotQC} encompasses previously studied incoherent Pauli noise, such as bit-flip and phase-flip noise.
+See Fig.~\ref{fig:Noise_Distn_Relation}(a) for a summary of the properties of random rotation noise according to its angle distribution $g(\varphi_e)$ and rotation axis $\vec{n}$.

-Since mixed-state phases of matter do not change under a finite-depth quantum channel~\cite{sang2024mixed, sang2024stability}, the mean of the distribution $g(\varphi_e)$ is unimportant because it can be set to zero via depth-1 global unitary rotation.
-This implies that a mixed state under an angle distribution symmetric about its mean is in the same phase as the mixed state under the corresponding stochastic noise [see Fig.~\ref{fig:Noise_Distn_Relation}(b)].
-One may expect that an asymmetric distribution might lead to a new phase.
-However, we show below that it also leads to the same mixed-state phase as the symmetric distributions within the doubled Hilbert space formalism.
+A global uniform rotation of qubits by an angle $\epsilon$ corresponds to a Dirac-delta distribution $g(\varphi_e) = \delta(\varphi_e - \epsilon)$.
+However, given the ability to learn \emph{a priori} the angle distribution during qubit calibration, this error can be corrected by rotating back each qubit by $-\epsilon$.
+In practice, however, $g(\varphi_e)$ may be dispersed, making simple counter-rotations ineffective.
+In this sense, random rotation noise is a practically motivated noise model, and understanding error thresholds for such noise with general distributions is crucial---especially when counteracting unitaries can be applied to the decohered state before syndrome measurements.
+This possibility is naturally incorporated in the notion of the mixed-state phase, which remains invariant under a finite-depth local channel (see Sec.~\ref{Sec:MS_Phase}).